WhiteInTheHat/PlannIt/README.md

 3. Once the Application is fully downloaded it, Open it up

 It will ask you to either create a new project OR open a new project.
-Download the PlannIt App Folder and open it with Android Studio
+Download the PlannIt App Folder from the Githuband open it with Android Studio

 4. Set up an emulator